iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___12.6/report.md

 > Seems to work fine, gives plenty of information.
 Has been disappointing the number of requests that have come through though.
 Maybe it is a good thing and very few locals need support during the Pandemic.<br> :date: __2020-07-01 14:54:44__

-> Up until yesterday it worked fine but now I can only get my initial screen with photo.
-I can't get page with on/off options (on duty / receive alerts etc)<br> :date: __2020-06-19 11:26:09__

 #### 3-star reviews